morinlab/MBB243/Glossary.md

 ### string

 A common data type used in virtually all programming languages.
 Used for values that are made up of ordered sequences of characters.
 A string can contain any sequence of characters, printable or whitespace.
 Examples: `AAAAA`, `hello world`, `GATTACA`.

+## Week 2

+### alias

+- A user-settable shorthand way to run a command in bash.
+Often used to run a command that reqires complex set of parameters
+- These are set using the built-in alias command, usually in the `.bashrc` or `.bash_profile` file: `alias alias_name="command_to_run"`